MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 ## Localization strategy by content type

-Software, content, and game localization each have their particular characteristics that drive different localization strategies.
+Software, content, and game localization each have particular characteristics that drive different localization strategies.

-"Content" includes user assistance (help), marketing materials, License Agreements, images, video, and so on.
+"Content" includes user assistance (help), marketing materials, license agreements, images, video, and so on.
 These materials don't possess a unique and durable identifier for each unit of localization.
 Content is localized a whole file at a time.